Auxiliary Academic Resources

 Collaborative International Research

-OISP will work with faculty, departments and colleges on identifying, developing and securing international research opportunities world-wide.
+OGE will work with faculty, departments and colleges on identifying, developing and securing international research opportunities world-wide.
 This includes assisting faculty with Fulbright and other teaching and research awards and locations.

 All Texas A&M University-Kingsville full-time students are welcome to apply for a scholarship to facilitate international studies.
 Scholarships can be used for tuition, fees and travel for an approved TAMUK Study Abroad Program outside the United States These scholarships are also available to degree-seeking international students and these pay for their tuition and fees here at A&M-Kingsville.